 HOA board members are responsible for the upkeep and maintenance of any community.
 Apart from managing the day-to-day operations of the HOA, they also have to anticipate financial obligations that may come in the future.

-This includes the repair of the clubhouse roof when it starts leaking, the regular resealing of the swimming pool, and the replacement of broken fitness equipment in the gym.
+This includes the repair of the clubhouse roof when it starts leaking, the regular resealing of the swimming pool tiles, and the replacement of broken fitness equipment in the gym.

-HOA reserve funds are not only used as a means to pay for replacement and repair costs.
-It can also be used to renovate or upgrade a public area for the benefit of the entire community.
+HOA reserve funds are not only used as a means to pay for replacement and repair costs, but it can also be used to renovate or upgrade a public area for the benefit of the entire community.
 This includes the exterior painting and driveway sealing of communal areas.

 These larger-scale projects are significantly more expensive than the usual daily operating costs of the community.
 Having a reserve fund allows the board to fund these expenses without having to raise association dues or resorting to special assessments.